-GMI partners with university professors to identify hard-working students who are eager to start their careers.
-Students attend a pre-mentorship orientation and will establish their LinkedIn accounts before the mentorship begins.
+GMI partners with universities and associations to identify underserved students who are eager to start their careers.
+Students attend a pre-mentorship orientation and will establish their LinkedIn profiles before the mentorship begins.

 GMI will provide instructions for how to engage with your student.
 Introduce yourself following notification of a match and agree on when to meet for your first session.
 GMI provides email templates to communicate with your student to reduce your time commitment.